chessslab/chessslab.github.io/_pages/join.md

 * You will gather __your first leadership experience__ in co-supervising Bachelor's and Master's students in their thesis projects and student assistants (HiWis) in their projects.
 * You __won’t have teaching obligations__ (unless you want to), which is a major advantage as you can focus on your research.
 * As we are a rather young lab, your knowledge and opinion will __shape how and what we will work on__.
 * We publish our results at international conferences.
-During your PhD, you will have the opportunity to __travel to multiple conferences around the globe__ (of course, as is typical for cybersecurity, we have all the budget available to finance your travels).
-Meeting other young, international researchers in different countries may be the most exciting experience during your Ph.D.
-Journey.
+During your PhD, you will have the opportunity to __travel to multiple conferences around the globe__.
+Meeting other young, international researchers may be the most exciting experience during your PhD journey.
 * At CISPA, __we are all equal__: there is no artificial hierarchy between students and faculty, and we use a first-name basis.